JasperFx/marten/docs/events/projections/custom.md

 It's also possible to use async version of `ProjectEvent`.
 Using `ProjectEventAsync` gives possibility to call the async apis (from Marten or other frameworks) to get better resources utilization.

-Sample usage could be loading other document/projection to create denormalized view.
+Sample usage could be loading other document/projection to create de-normalized view.

 <[sample:viewprojection-from-class-async-with-load]>